Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Is citizenship automatic after long-term residency in the Dominican Republic?

-Citizenship is never automatic in the Dominican Republic; even after meeting all residency requirements, you must submit a formal naturalization application that is reviewed and ultimately granted by executive decree.
+Citizenship in the Dominican Republic is never automatic; even after years of residency, you must submit a formal naturalization application to the Ministry of Interior and Police (MIP), which is then approved by executive decree.

 What are the real requirements to become a citizen in the Dominican Republic?